-ICT & Computer Science is taught at Key Stage 3.
+ICT & Computer Science is taught as a subject in its own right at Key Stage 3.
 This involves teaching of basic coding & programming where students complete an ‘Hour of Code’ for which they gain a certificate.
-In addition to this a ‘Game’ creation module is studied and students are able to build on skills taught in preparation for the transition into KS4.
-Students also follow a E-Safety scheme of learning to ensure that they are suitably equipped to keep themselves safe in the digital world.
+In addition to this a ‘Game’ creation module is studied alongside a wide range of Microsoft Office applications.
+Students are able to build on skills taught in preparation for the transition into KS4.
+Students also follow an E-Safety scheme of learning to ensure that they are suitably equipped to keep themselves safe in the digital world as technological advancements occur.
 The assessment of the students is carried out at the end of each topic and students are regularly set targets for improvement throughout.

 Key Stage 4

-All students complete two weeks of E-Safety training every year with an additional week during Internet Safety Week held in February.
+All students complete two weeks of E-Safety training at the beginning of every year with an additional week during Internet Safety Week held in February.
+Furthermore, assemblies at both Key Stages are held regularly where current technological issues are discussed and advice is given to students.
 E-Safety and ICT is ongoing throughout the curriculum on a daily basis.
-In addition to this Parents have the opportunity to attend E-Safety courses held at the school where worries and concerns are discussed and advice given.
+All students are fully aware that inappropriate use of technology in school will result in sanctions with a possible outcome being a period of restricted internet access.
+In addition to this, parents have the opportunity to attend E-Safety courses held at the school where worries and concerns are discussed and help and advice is given.

 ICT Facilities at Brook Green

 We are committed to ensuring that as a school we use a range of new technologies to support innovative and creative teaching and learning for our whole community.